 Converting Vehicle-Equivalent Credits and Debits to NMOG+NOx Fleet Average Credits and Debits.
 Any vehicle-equivalent credits (VEC) and debits earned in accordance with title 13, CCR, section 1961.2(c)(2)(A) that have not been used or offset prior to the start of the 2026 model year shall be converted to NMOG+NOx fleet average credits and debits as follows:

-The manufacturer shall use the calculation in subsection (e)(1)(E), separately for each model year and MDV GVWR category in which the unused VECs or not yet offset debits were originally accrued to calculate the corresponding NMOG+NOx fleet average credits or debits that the manufacturer’s fleet would have accrued.
+The manufacturer shall use the calculation in subsection (e)(1)(E), separately for each model year and MDV GVWR category in which the unused VECs or not yet offset debits were originally earned to calculate the corresponding NMOG+NOx fleet average credits or debits that the manufacturer’s fleet would have earned.

 For the purpose of applying the formula in subsection (e)(1)(E)1., the fleet average NMOG+NOx requirement is the fleet average in title 13, CCR, section 1961.2(b)(3)(C)1.a., applicable to the MDV GVWR category and model year.

-For any model year in which only a percentage of the originally earned VECs or debits remain at the start of the 2026 model year,, the converted NMOG+NOx fleet average credits or debits calculated per subsection (e)(1)(H)1. shall be reduced by the same percentage.
+For any model year in which a different amount than the originally earned VECs or debits remain at the start of the 2026 model year (e.g., due to usage or trades), the converted NMOG+NOx fleet average credits or debits calculated per subsection (e)(1)(H)1. shall be scaled by the same percentage relative to the original earned quantity.
 For example, if 200 VECs were originally earned for 2024 model year but only 50 of those VECs remain at the start of the 2026 model year, the converted NMOG+NOx credits calculated for 2024 model year shall be reduced by 75 percent.

 Converted NMOG+NOx fleet average credits and debits retain the same expiration and deadline to offset as the corresponding VECs and debits earned under title 13, CCR, section 1961.2 based on the model year in which they were originally earned as VECs or debits.